95 U.S. CITIES AND 22 COUNTIES HAVE PASSED ORDINANCES OUTLAWING ABORTION*

 03. MITCHELL COUNTY, TX

-On July 14, 2023, the Mitchell County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated parts of Mitchell County, Texas.
+On July 14, 2023, the Mitchell County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated area of Mitchell County, Texas.

-The vote of the Mitchell County Commissioners' Court , which covered all of the unincorporated parts of Mitchell County was 4-0.
+The vote of the Mitchell County Commissioners' Court , which covered all of the unincorporated area of Mitchell County was 4-0.

 County Population: 9,070